 collapse is a C/C++ based package for data transformation and statistical computing in R. Its aims are:

-• To facilitate complex data transformation, exploration and computing tasks in R.
+- To facilitate complex data transformation, exploration and computing tasks in R.

-• To help make R code fast, flexible, parsimonious and programmer friendly.
+- To help make R code fast, flexible, parsimonious and programmer friendly.

 Key Features:

-• Fast data manipulation: Fast and flexible functions for data manipulation, data object conversions, and memory efficient R programming.
+Fast data manipulation: Fast and flexible functions for data manipulation, data object conversions and memory efficient R programming.

-• Advanced data exploration: Fast (grouped, weighted, panel-decomposed) summary statistics and descriptive tools.
+Advanced data exploration: Fast (grouped, weighted, panel-decomposed) summary statistics and descriptive tools.

-collapse is written in C and C++ and only depends on Rcpp.
-Its algorithms are multiple times faster than base R’s, scale well to <= 1 billion obs, and very efficient for complex tasks (e.g. quantiles, weighted stats, mode/counting/deduplication, joins).
-Optimized R code ensures minimal overheads and fast syntax evaluation.
+collapse is written in C and C++, with algorithms much faster than base R’s, scales well (benchmarks: linux | windows), and very efficient for complex tasks (e.g., quantiles, weighted stats, mode/counting/deduplication, joins, pivots).
+Optimized R code ensures minimal evaluation overheads.

 Installation